-With unseasonable colder temperatures across most of the continental United States this winter, we are anticipating a rather active springtime swarming season for subterranean termites .
-During warmer winters, termite colony activity does not slow down like it does in colder winters.
+With unseasonable colder temperatures across most of the continental United States this winter, we are anticipating a rather active springtime swarming season for subterranean termites.
+During warmer winters, termite colony activity does not slow down as it does in colder winters, requiring termite control services.
 As a result, there are typically fewer swarms come spring.

 During colder winters, while subterranean termite colonies do not cease functioning, it does result in a larger swarm which typically lasts longer.
 As temperatures start to warm back up, there will be more termites ready to mate.
 These termites will leave their colonies and look for mates to create new colonies.